 List illegal drug dealings and other illegal acts recognized by the state, among the prohibitions in your rental property.

-- If pets are allowed, this should be stated in your rental agreement.
+- If you allow pets, then your rental agreement should state this.
 Also, specify the type and the maximum number of pets allowed.

 - Allowing tenants to smoke or not should be stated clearly on the rental agreement.